davetron5000/faas-is-a-what-now/markdown/operations.md

 web application benefits greatly from an integrated framework, our “free functions” don't, so we can use different libraries if it's warranted.
 * To change any given function, we only have to deploy that function.
 We don't need to run a test suite of the entire system just to deploy a change to one component.
-As long as our functions confirm to the protocol, we are good (this is not without downsides, which we'll get to in a later chapter).
+As long as our functions conform to the protocol, we are good (this is not without downsides, which we'll get to in a later chapter).

 There are theoretical cost benefits, too.
 Our function that renders HTML likely gets called a lot, but our function that sends